Child Abuse Linked to Faith or Belief

 As with all safeguarding matters, you must do something.
 You cannot pass it off as being “part of their culture” or worry about disrespecting the family’s beliefs.
 If you have concerns, you must act and speak with your designated safeguarding lead.

 There is always a duty to keep the child safe, but when dealing with any allegation of child abuse linked to faith, belief, and/or cultural practices, agencies must also engage with individuals, families, and in some cases the wider communities, to challenge the belief that underlies the harm.
-You may have a role in this, however, your primary focus remains the safety of the child.
+You may have a role in this, but your primary focus remains the child’s safety.

 Resources